On some indices of foliations and applications: Applications to global foliations

 In \cite{Soares}, Soares studied the problem of bounding the degree of an algebraic curve $C$ invariant for a foliation $\F$ on $\mathbb{P}^2_\C$ in terms of the degree of $\F$, in order to give an answer to the \textit{Poincaré Problem}.
 For a recent account of this problem, we refer to \cite{Correa} and the references therein.
 For a local version of the Poincar\'e problem, see \cite{Fortuny}.
 Before stating the main result of this subsection, we need the following remark.

 \begin{remark} We note that $\tau_p(\F,C)\geq 1$ for all singularity $p$ of $\F$.
-Indeed, there would exist a point $q\in C$ which is a singularity of $\F$ with $\tau_q(\F,C)=0$, then we can take local coordinates centered at $q$ such that $q=(0,0)$, $\F$ is given by a 1-form $\omega_q=P(x,y)dx+Q(x,y)dy$ and $C=\{f(x,y)=0\}$.
+Indeed, there would exist a point $q\in C$ which is a singularity of $\F$ with $\tau_q(\F,C)=0$, then, we can take local coordinates centered at $q$ such that $q=(0,0)$, $\F$ is given by a 1-form $\omega_q=P(x,y)dx+Q(x,y)dy$ and $C=\{f(x,y)=0\}$.
 Since $\tau_q(\F,C)=0$, it follows that $1\in(P,Q,f)$ so there exist $g,h,k\in\C\{x,y\}$ such that

 However, since $q\in C$ is a singularity of $\F$, we have $P(0,0)=Q(0,0)=f(0,0)=0$.
-Substituing these values into the equation \eqref{eq:global} leads to a contradiction. \end{remark} M. Soares proved the following theorem using polar varieties and characteristic classes.
-Here, we present a simpler proof based on the indices studied above.
-Recently, in \cite[Theorem 4]{Machado}, the author presents a more general version of Soares's theorem in higher dimensions.

-\begin{theorem}(Soares \cite[Theorem II]{Soares}) Let $C$ be an irreducible curve of degree $d_0>1$ that is invariant by a foliation $\F$ on $\mathbb{P}^2_\C$ of degree $d\geq 2$ with isolated singularities.
+Substituting these values into equation \eqref{eq:global} leads to a contradiction. \end{remark} M. Soares proved the following theorem using polar varieties and characteristic classes.
+In \cite{machado3}, the author obtained a characterization of Soares’s formula (in higher dimensions), in terms of the Schwartz and GSV indices of the foliation.
+Also, in \cite{machado2}, the author obtained another generalization of Soares’s theorem for foliations on hypersurfaces with isolated singularities.
+In \cite{Machado1}, the author presents a more general version of Soares’s theorem in higher dimensions.
+Here, we present a simpler proof based on the indices studied above. \begin{theorem}(Soares \cite[Theorem II]{Soares}) Let $C$ be an irreducible curve of degree $d_0>1$ that is invariant by a foliation $\F$ on $\mathbb{P}^2_\C$ of degree $d\geq 2$ with isolated singularities.
 Then

 where the sum runs over all singularities $p$ of $C$. \end{theorem} \begin{proof} For each singularity $p$ of $\F$ such that $p\in C$, we have, by \eqref{eq_5},

 It follows from \eqref{eq_impor} that $\mu_p(\F,C)\geq\tau_p(\F,C)$, since $\mu_p(C)\geq\tau_p(C)$, and therefore $\mu_p(\F,C)\geq 1$ by Remark \ref{remar1}.
 In particular, from \eqref{eq_soa}, we obtain